SSO (Single Sign-On)

 You are the SP providing your customers SSO access to your website, application, or service.
 Descope will act on your behalf as the SP, so you don't have to wade through the complexities of implementing SSO.

-field under Tenants -> Select Tenant -> Authentication Methods -> SAML/OIDC is an allowed list of all email domains associated with this tenant.
-Only
+You can configure SSO domains under Tenants -> Select Tenant -> Authentication Methods -> SAML/OIDC.
+This creates an allowed list of email domains associated with this tenant.
+When configured, only end users from the listed email domains can sign in with this tenant's associated SAML/OIDC identity provider (IdP).

 Tenant Name | SSO Domain | User's Accessibility |